Procedure Guide ·Tumor Removal ·2026

 7Does pet insurance cover tumor removal and cancer treatment?

-Yes, tumor removal and cancer treatment are covered by most accident and illness policies if enrolled before any lumps were documented.
-Coverage includes surgery, biopsy, staging, chemotherapy, radiation, and oncologist visits.
-Cancer treatment is one of the most expensive veterinary conditions — insurance can save $5,000-$15,000+.
-Pre-existing lumps and masses are excluded.
+Yes, covered by most accident/illness policies if enrolled before lumps documented.
+Coverage includes surgery, biopsy, staging, chemotherapy, radiation, oncologist visits.
+Cancer treatment is most expensive vet condition-insurance saves $5,000-$15,000+.
+Pre-existing lumps excluded.

 Marcel Janik, founder of RealVetCost